-Access to health care is provided in accordance with section 3309.69 of the Ohio Revised Code (ORC), and is financed primarily through a combination of employer contributions, retiree premiums, and copays and deductibles on covered health care expenses.
+Access to health care is provided in accordance with section 3309.69 of the Ohio Revised Code (ORC), and is financed primarily through a combination of employer contributions, retiree premiums, and reimbursement from Medicare.
 In addition, investment earnings contribute to health care funding.
-Since 2006, money received as a result of the federal Medicare Part D program has also been added to health care funding.